JonathanMEdwards/subtext10/doc/language.md

   }
 }

-check csv~ =? (series{0} & 1 & 2 & 3)
+check csv~ =? (array{0} & 1 & 2 & 3)
 ```

 Recall that the export of a `do` block is a record, and the export of a `try` block is a choice.
-The export of a `repeat` block is a series, with each item containing the export of an iteration of the block.
+The export of a `repeat` block is an array, with each item containing the export of an iteration of the block.
 The statement `export ~value` exports the numeric value from the prior call to `match-number?()`.
-So the export of the entire `repeat` is a series of matched numbers.
+So the export of the entire `repeat` is an array of matched numbers.

 ### Scanning